Tibetan Empire: Reign of Tridu Songtsen (677–704)

-Reign of Tride Tsuktsän (704–754)
+Reign of Tride Tsuktsen (704–754)

 Gyeltsugru (Rgyal-gtsug-ru), later to become King Tride Tsuktsen (Khri-lde-gtsug-brtsan), generally known now by his nickname Me Agtsom ("Old Hairy"), was born in 704.
 Upon the death of Tridu Songtsen, his mother Thrimalö ruled as regent for the infant Gyältsugru.
 The following year the elder son of Tridu Songtsen, Lha Balpo (Lha Bal-pho) apparently contested the succession of his one-year-old brother, but was "deposed from the throne" at Pong Lag-rang.Beckwith, C. I. "The Revolt of 755 in Tibet", pp. 1–14.
-In: Weiner Studien zur Tibetologie und Buddhismuskunde.
+In: Wiener Studien zur Tibetologie und Buddhismuskunde.
 Nos.
 10–11.
 [Ernst Steinkellner and Helmut Tauscher, eds.
 Proceedings of the Csoma de Kőrös Symposium Held at Velm-Vienna, Austria, 13–19 September 1981.
 Vols.
 1–2.]
 Vienna, 1983.

 Thrimalö had arranged for a royal marriage to a Chinese princess.
 The Princess Jincheng (Tibetan: Kyimshang Kongjo) arrived in 710, but it is somewhat unclear whether she married the seven-year-old Gyeltsugru or the deposed Lha Balpo.
 Gyeltsugru also married a lady from Jang (Nanzhao) and another born in Nanam.

-Gyältsugru was officially enthroned with the royal name Tride Tsuktsän in 712, the year that dowager empress Thrimalö died.
+Gyältsugru was officially enthroned with the royal name Tride Tsuktsen in 712, the year that dowager empress Thrimalö died.

 The Umayyad Caliphate and Turgesh became increasingly prominent during 710–720.
 The Tibetans were allied with the Türgesh.
 Tibet and China fought on and off in the late 720s.
 At first Tibet (with Türgesh allies) had the upper hand, but then they started losing battles.
-After a rebellion in southern China and a major Tibetan victory in 730, the Tibetans and Türgesh sued for peace.
+After a rebellion in southern China and a major Tibetan victory in 730, the Tibetans and Türgesh ensued for peace.